sakaki-/gentoo-on-rpi-64bit/README.md

 > The initial **root** password on the image is **raspberrypi64**.
 The password for **demouser** is also **raspberrypi64** (you may need this if e.g. the screen lock comes on; you can also do `sudo su --login root` to get a root prompt at the terminal, without requiring a password).
 These passwords are set by the [`autoexpand-root`](https://github.com/sakaki-/rpi3-overlay/blob/master/sys-apps/rpi3-init-scripts/files/init.d_autoexpand_root-4) startup service.
 Note that the screensaver for `demouser` has been disabled by default on the image.

 > NB - if your connected computer monitor or TV output appears **flickering or distorted**, you may need to change the settings in the file `config.txt`, located in the microSD-card's first partition (this partition is formatted `vfat` so you should be able to edit it on any PC; alternatively, when booted into the image, it is available at `/boot/config.txt`).
 Any changes made take effect on the next restart.
-For an explanation of the various options available in `config.txt`, please see [these notes](https://www.raspberrypi.org/documentation/configuration/config-txt/README.md) (the [shipped defaults](https://github.com/sakaki-/rpi3-overlay/blob/master/sys-boot/rpi3-64bit-firmware/files/config.txt-1) should work fine for most users, however).
+For an explanation of the various options available in `config.txt`, please see [these notes](https://www.raspberrypi.org/documentation/configuration/config-txt/README.md) (the [shipped defaults](https://github.com/sakaki-/rpi3-overlay/blob/master/sys-boot/rpi3-64bit-firmware/files/config.txt-2) should work fine for most users, however).

-> If you are using a TV as your display, and find that the mouse position is strangely offset from the "true" position on the screen, open the file `config.txt` in the top level directory of the first partition (editable on any PC, or as `/boot/config.txt` when running the image), uncomment the `disable_overscan=1` line, and then reboot.

 ## Using Gentoo